Topological models of arithmetic: Some spaces do not support a topological model of arithmetic

 \section{Some spaces do not support a topological model of arithmetic}

-Let us prove now that several common spaces do not support a topological model of arithmetic.
-For several familiar topological spaces, we shall prove this in a strong way, by proving that neither addition nor multiplication separately can be continuous, and indeed, that not even the unary sections of these functions can be continuous.
+In this section we prove now that several types of spaces do not support a topological model of arithmetic.
+We begin with the case of compact Hausdorff spaces.
+The proof of the theorem below shows that if $M$ is a compact Hausdorff space and $\<M,+,\cdot>$ is a model of a sufficiently strong fragment of \PA\ then neither addition nor multiplication, separately, is continuous, and indeed, these functions are not even continuous separately in just one coordinate at a time.

 \goodbreak